 - a beneficiary agreement on liquidation of a trust.

-An international trust is a trust, whose founder and beneficiaries are foreigners.
-The following may be exempted from a taxation:
+Taxation of International Trusts in SingaporeAn international trust is an entity whose founder and beneficiaries are foreigners.
+International trusts may be exempt from taxes on:

-- Dividends and interest, earned outside of Singapore;
+- dividends and interest earned outside of Singapore;

-- The investment profit;
+- investment profit;

-- Distributions from foreign funds.
+- distributions from foreign funds.

 Please keep in mind that Singapore has no currency controls.